 For more information or more ideas, have a look at Visit Jersey’s page here.

-I hope that following your trip you’ll leave feeling revived, restored and ready to take on life, yet you’ll have tried a new sport, met lovely people and be filled with memories as I am.
+I hope that following your trip you’ll leave feeling revived, restored and ready to take on life, yet you’ll have tried a new sport, met lovely people and be filled with memories like I was

 Visit Jersey is dubbing Jersey as #theislandbreak and I can certainly see why!

-To SEE a bit of my trip to Jersey then check out my video here!
+To SEE a bit of my trip to Jersey then check out my video!